 Other common conditions often mistaken for plantar fasciitis include heel pad syndrome, reactive arthritis, and osteoarthritis.
 In order to determine whether the plantar fascia is indeed to blame for a persons arch discomfort, they may have to watch the signs develop carefully overtime or seek medical consultation.

 Do I have Plantar Fasciitis?

-Plantar fasciitis typically develops slowly overtime and with mistreatment of the arch of the foot.
-Treatment is simple, though understanding the risk factors and the symptoms they cause can help an individual catch it earlier and therefor have better results from treatment.
+Plantar fasciitis typically develops slowly over time and with mistreatment of the arch of the foot.
+Treatment is simple, though understanding the risk factors and the symptoms they cause can help an individual catch it earlier and therefore have better results from treatment.

 Common symptoms of a plantar fascia issue include: